mathieubpoiriericm/icm-dashboard/README.md

 1. Spins up a PostgreSQL 18 service container
 2. Initializes the database schema
 3. Runs the Python pipeline
-4. Regenerates RDS files using R
+4. Regenerates QS files using R
-5. Auto-commits updated RDS files to the repository
+5. Auto-commits updated QS files to the repository

 ## Deployment